 To wake up means to regain consciousness.
 I get it, some people need a louder alarm clock to wake up.
 I am not referring to a physical alarm clock, although it makes a great analogy.
 I am referring to the fact that something unfortunate has to happen in order for some people to recognize that […]

-You may not hear them, but they are all around you, listening, talking, laughing, smiling, thinking and often watching the clock while scoping out the nearest exit.
+Introverts – Debunking 3 Myths You may not hear them, but they are all around you, listening, talking, laughing, smiling, thinking, and often watching the clock while scoping out the nearest exit.
 Yes, I am talking about introverts in the room.
-The terms introvert and extrovert were popularized by psychologist Carl Jung in the early 1900s.
-Introvert means to turn […]
+The terms introvert and extrovert were popularized by psychologist Carl Jung in the early […]